Causes and prevention of Brake fade

-You are at greater risk from brake fade if you do not maintain your brakes properly, pads and discs should be regularly checked for signs of wear, and discs should be periodically "roughed up" if they appear smooth and glassy.
+You are at greater risk from brake fade if you do not maintain your brakes properly, pads and disks should be regularly checked for signs of wear, and disks should be periodically "roughed up" if they appear smooth and glassy.
 One issue often confused with brake fade actually causes a spongy pedal feel.

 The primary reason for brake fade in a good well maintained car is the heat build up which can adversely affect the friction and even cause warping or distortion of the brake components.
 Brake fade in these cases will still, usually, have a firm pedal but the conversion of momentum into heat cannot effectively happen so the car does not slow up.